WhirligigGirl/Whirligig-World/README.md

 * Pods and Lander Cans have been swapped around.
 * Tricoupler and Bicoupler are unlocked early on as well.
 * Making History compatible, partially compatible with other mods.
+* All transmitters now have 3 times the range.

 ------------------------------------------------------------------